n-mo92/nm_forest_thesis/README.md

 ### Using the code

 I performed the analysis for all three research questions in a Python (3.12.7) conda environment ([environment.yml](environment.yml)).
-The steps for each research question alongside commented code in Juypter Notebooks.
-To create some of the final figures I also made use of R (Rmd available in this repository) and manual map creation in QGIS.
+The steps for each research question are available alongside commented code in Juypter Notebooks.
+To create some of the final figures I also made use of R (Rmd available in this repository) and used QGIS for some manual map creation.

 For **RQ1** the relevant files (in order of use) are:
 1. [rq1_step1_data_prep.ipynb](rq1_step1_data_prep.ipynb) which also runs: